We're early. Here's what's true about WorkstyleIQ today, what we're building toward, and what's available now for your security and privacy team.

 Honest answer: all WorkstyleIQ telemetry currently resides in AWS us-east-1.
 The architecture is region-parameterised, but no EU or UK region is wired up yet.

 The mapping from opaque tokens back to real people stays in your Microsoft Teams tenant, regardless of where the telemetry rows live.
-We carry pseudonymous data; you hold the key.
+This is pseudonymised data — still personal data under GDPR, not anonymised — but you hold the key, and it never leaves your tenant.

 We are pre-certification.
 We've chosen to be specific about target dates rather than hide behind “in progress.”
 If we miss a target, this page is where you'll see it.